Maverick616/digital-writing-folio/readings.md

 ### Algorithms and Constraint

-Damn Shade is hella deep.
+Damn Shade is hella deep; reading about it in the reading makes me feel like a non-gamer that couldn't mechanically beat the game so they just decided to google the story.
 IF = Interactive fiction, and text based IFs are apparently quite popular with blind gamers (kinda cool).
 The word 'bomb' blinking creates tension and therefore adds a layer that only digital literature can accomplish.
 Depression Quest removing the objective best choices because the main character isn't confident or motivated enough to pursue them is pretty based.